-Once the site had been selected, craftsmen would design the floor plan pattern taking into account the householder's preferences, his budget, and his social status, incorporating the correctly sized rooms, walls, verandas, front gates, back gate, and festooned gate.
-According to traditional principles, the design of the floor plan pattern includes four stages: defining the central axis, defining location pattern of the front gate and back gate, dividing the site into courtyards, and determining the floor plan pattern of each courtyard.
-Previous studies on the traditional design principles by Lu and Wang (1996, 2013), Ma (1999), Zhao (2013) were used to derive the design rules.
-However, the principles of the determination of the floor plan pattern of each courtyard were flexible in practice and there is no direct historical material explaining the principles, which were less investigated in the above studies.
-Additionally, we examined plans of extant Siheyuan by Duan (2016), survey data by Ni (2009), and referred to Li's (2010) studies on the Qianlong Capital Map (1748-1750) to inform our constraints.
+Once the site had been selected, craftsmen would design the floor plan pattern taking into account the householder's preferences, his budget, and status, incorporating the correctly sized rooms, walls, verandas, front gates, back gate, and festooned gate.
+According to traditional principles, we divided this process into four stages: defining the central axis, defining location pattern of the front gate and back gate, dividing the site into courtyards, and determining the floor plan pattern of each courtyard.
+Previous studies on the traditional design principles by Lu and Wang (1996, 2013), Ma (1999), Zhao (2013) were used to derive the rules.
+However, in practice, the plan pattern of each courtyard seems to have been flexible and there is no direct historical material to explain its principles, or anything to be found in these studies.
+Additionally, we examined plans of extant Siheyuan by Duan (2016), survey data by Ni (2009), and referred to Li's (2010) studies on the Qianlong Capital Map to inform our constraints.

 3.2.1 Defining the site's central axis

-The site's central axis is a key parameter, not only are most components aligned to it, it also determines the orientation of the primary room (Zheng Fang, in the form of an individual building, is the core space of a courtyard, and for Siheyuan with multiple courtyards, there is a most important primary room(MIPR), which is thought as the core space of the Siheyuan).
-To define the site's central axis, the geomancer was determining a key point (which is also the central point of the MIPR's floor plan) on the site by observing the underground soil texture to find the proper area to construct the MIPR which then created the central axis crossing the key point.
-We simplified the orientation of the central axis into two principles: facing the south (or east or west) and facing the water with hills on the back.

-The first principle requires the MIPR's front elevation oriented facing south or east or west, which is determined by the site orientation and location of its main access to the outer urban fabric.
-Since the orientation of the central axis is the same as the orientation of the MIPR's front elevation, this principle forces the site central axis to be south-north or eastwest.
-Specifically, in a north-south oriented site, the orientation of the site central axis and the MIPR's front elevation is seven degrees contra-clockwise off the south.
+The site's central axis is a key parameter, not only are many components aligned to it, but it also determines the orientation of the primary room (Zheng Fang, in the form of an individual building, is the core space of a courtyard, and for Siheyuan with multiple courtyards, there is a most important primary room (MIPR), which is thought as the core space of the Siheyuan).
+To define the site's central axis, the geomancer had to determine a key point (which is the central point of the MIPR's floor plan) on the site by observing the underground soil texture to find the proper area to construct the MIPR which then created the central axis crossing the key point.
+We simplified the orientation of the central axis into two principles.
+The first, and more significant principle fixes the MIPR's front elevation according to the site orientation and its access to the outer urban fabric.
+Since the orientation of the central axis is the same as the orientation of the MIPR's front elevation, this principle forces the site central axis to be south-north or east-west.
+In fact, it was traditional in a northsouth oriented site, to make the central axis, as well as the MIPR's front elevation, seven degrees anti-clockwise off the south.
 A site longer in the east-west oriented direction will have an east-west central axis.
 If its main access to the urban fabric is on the east edge, the MIPR's front elevation will also be to the east, and if it is on the west edge, the orientation of the MIPR's front elevation is west.
-The second principle requires the MIPR's front elevation to face natural water elements such as a river or a lake but its back to a hill or a mountain.
+The second principle requires the MIPR's front elevation to face natural water elements such as a river or a lake but have its back to any hill or mountain.